shawntmeyer/AVDClientKiosk/README.md

 ## Prerequisites

-1. A currently [supported version of Windows 11](https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) with the choice of the following editions [^1]:
+1. A currently [supported version of Windows 11](https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) with the choice of the following editions based on the `WindowsAppShell` parameter.

+   1. When the `WindowsAppShell` parameter is specified, then the following editions are supported [^1]:
       - Education
       - Enterprise
       - Enterprise LTSC
       - IoT Enterprise
       - IoT Enterprise LTSC

+   2. When the `WindowsAppShell` parameter is not specified, then the following editions are supported [^2]:
+      - Education
+      - Enterprise
+      - Enterprise LTSC
+      - IoT Enterprise
+      - IoT Enterprise LTSC
       - Pro
       - Pro Education

 2. The ability to run the installation script as SYSTEM.
 The instructions are provided in the [Manual Installation section](#manual-installation).

-3. For most scenarios, you'll need to [join the client device to Entra ID](https://learn.microsoft.com/en-us/entra/identity/devices/concept-directory-join) or [Entra ID Hybrid Join the device](https://learn.microsoft.com/en-us/entra/identity/devices/concept-hybrid-join).
+3. For most scenarios, you should [join the client device to Entra ID](https://learn.microsoft.com/en-us/entra/identity/devices/concept-directory-join) or [Entra ID Hybrid Join the device](https://learn.microsoft.com/en-us/entra/identity/devices/concept-hybrid-join).

+[~1]: For more information see [Shell Launcher Windows Edition Requirements](https://learn.microsoft.com/en-us/windows/configuration/shell-launcher/#windows-edition-requirements)
-[^1]: For more information see [Assigned Access Windows Edition Requirements](https://learn.microsoft.com/en-us/windows/configuration/assigned-access/overview?tabs=ps#windows-edition-requirements)
+[^2]: For more information see [Assigned Access Windows Edition Requirements](https://learn.microsoft.com/en-us/windows/configuration/assigned-access/overview?tabs=ps#windows-edition-requirements)

 ## User Interface